 - the arm stays connected to the body longer and the hips push the kettlebell

-- unlike kettlebell training, you want to remove resistance and be fluid
+- you want to remove resistance and be fluid unlike in kettlebell training

 - you can use your foot to push off and create more drive

-- you have to wear shoes and shirt (one of them is my pet peeve)
+- you have to wear shoes and a shirt

 - less core and glutes involved, emphasis is on the quads

-- wait for the kettlebell to come through the legs and stand up driving the legs into the ground
+- wait for the kettlebell to come back up through the legs and stand up driving the legs into the ground

-The GS swing is completely different than the kettlebell training swing, in kettlebell training you want resistance, in GS you want to remove resistance.
+The GS swing is completely different than the common hip hinge swing.
+In kettlebell training you want resistance, in GS you want to remove resistance.
 Knowing that you’re only swinging to improve Cleans and Snatches will help you greatly to understand the GS swing.